-When you think of drinking in downtown L.A., you may not think beer at first.
-However, thanks to help from efforts like the Beer Chicks and their annual Downtown Beer Crawl, along with the return of Angel City Brewery, craft beer is on the menu alongside cocktails and wine from the Music Center to the Arts District and Staples Center.
+When you think of drinking in downtown Los Angeles, you may not think beer at first.
+However, thanks to help from efforts like The Beer Chicks and their annual Downtown Beer Crawl, along with the return of Angel City Brewery, craft beer is on DTLA menus alongside cocktails and wine from the Music Center to the Arts District and Staples Center.

-Numbered establishments on the map correspond to information below for easy reference.
-Establishments also appear in alphabetical order instead of in order of preference.
-The list breaks down into two camps: one for nights when you just want beer and the other for when you would like to practice the art of pairing food and beer.
+My 10 Top Downtown Los Angeles craft beer destinations fall into two camps: one for nights when you just want beer and the other for when you would like to practice the art of pairing food and beer.
+Listings appear in alphabetical order.

 Beer Only